modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 ## <a name="next-steps"></a>Next Steps
 At this point as a Data Scientist, we can confidently hand off the Model Deployment Package to the Data Engineering or ModelOps team knowing it's ready for operationalization and productionalization.
-The next step for this model will be [Defining the Streams](#STREAMGUIDE) that integrate with our Data Pipeline.

 To continue learning, check out some additional examples here:
 - [Gradient Boosting Regressor](https://opendatagroup.github.io/Knowledge%20Center/Tutorials/Gradient%20Boosting%20Regressor/)